mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 Open info section of the browser console to see the requests being made and the data being fetched in response.
 :::

+### Request throttling

+While user is scrolling through the grid, rendering context changes and the Data Grid tries to fill in any missing rows by making a new data source request.
+This avoid making huge amount of request, Data Grid throttles new data fetches on the rendering context change.
+By default throttle is set to 500 ms, but the time can be controlled with `lazyLoadingRequestThrottleMs` prop.

+The demo below shows the difference in behavior for different values of the `lazyLoadingRequestThrottleMs` prop.
+In the footer of the Data Grid, you can see amount of requests made while scrolling.

+{{"demo": "ServerSideLazyLoadingRequestThrottle.js", "bg": "inline"}}

 ## Infinite loading